nditech/standardized-README/README.md

 * Contributing: guide for other developers in the future.
 * License: best practice to include license, however this can be omitted.
 * Author(s)

+## Folder Structure and File Name

+* Follow Google's [Javascript Style Guide](https://google.github.io/styleguide/jsguide.html) and Airbnb's [React Style Guie](https://github.com/airbnb/javascript/tree/master/react).
+* Some old projects did not follow this standard but this applies to new ones (from September 2018).
+* Keys:
+    * Use `all-lower-case-file-name.js` except in React folders, `ReactComponent` (PascalCase) and `reactProjectFile.js` (camelCase).
+    * Use semicolon to close statements, except function and class declarations.